rikurauhala/you.github.io/docs/manual.md

 ## How to install

+### Prerequisites

+You should have the following software or packages installed.
+It is also recommended to use Linux as everything has been tested only on a Linux distro.
+To use other operating systems, you may have to do some research of your own.

+### Installation

 Start by getting the source code.
 Use one of the following ways to clone the repository from the command line.
 Alternatively, you may download the source code as a [zip package](https://github.com/rikurauhala/you.github.io/archive/refs/heads/main.zip).

-**Prerequisites**:

-You should have the following software or packages installed.
-It is also recommended to use Linux as everything has been tested only on a Linux distro.
-To use other operating systems, you may have to do some research of your own.

 - `git: ^2.25.1`
 - `node: ^v18.7.0`